pablo-abc/felte/packages/site/markdown/docs/en/latest/custom-form-controls.md

 This will set the field to `touched` as soon as the value changes.

+> **NOTE**: If the value passed to `dispatchChange` or `dispatchInput` is not `undefined` initially, it'll be used as a default value.
+Since there's no way to know how custom controls may store their values, setting these fields on the `initialValues` property of the configuration object of `createForm` won't set the value of the field in the DOM.

 ### Data binding

 You can always bind to the `data` store in order to let Felte manage your custom controls.